Reality Check: What to Expect in Recruiter Earnings

 The biggest factor determining your potential earnings is which recruiting path you choose: agency or in-house (corporate).
 These two worlds operate under dramatically different business models, compensation structures, and work expectations.

-The In-House (Corporate) Recruiter
+The In-House (Corporate) Recruiter: Stability and Strategy

 In-house recruiters work directly for a company, typically within the HR or talent acquisition team.
 They manage recruitment exclusively for their employer, developing deep relationships with hiring managers and intimately understanding the company culture.